 DAY 2, Friday.
 Aug.
 2.

+Upon arrival in Nairobi, you'll be met by a local representative and transferred to the Nairobi Serena Hotel (5 star).
 You have time to catch up on your sleep from the long international flight, and we meet this evening for a group dinner at 7 pm.
 Overnight Nairobi Serena Hotel.

 DAYS 3 - 6, Saturday - Tuesday, Aug.
 3 -6.